centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/secure-your-map-platform.md

 If the broker public certificate is signed with a recognized CA, the JVM default trust store "cacerts (/etc/pki/java/cacerts)" will be used.
-Nothing to configure for Centreon MAP service
+Nothing to configure for Centreon MAP service.